arturonline/docs/ms/Testing/UT/Unit testing.md

 ## Writing test cases

-Typically, a test case comprises of 3 major parts.
+Typically, a test case comprises of 3 major parts:

 1. **Arrange**: Here we specify what is expected from our method that we are supposed to be testing.
 1. **Action**: In here we call the method that we are supposed to be testing.
 Purpose of this is to get actual result from the method
 1. **Assertion**: Here we compare actual value to expected value.

 ## SetUp & Clean-up

-Create new *"xUnit Test Project"* in the solution you want to test.
+Create new **xUnit Test Project** in the solution you want to test.

 xUnit.net creates a new instance of the test class for every test it contains.
 This allows you to put the setup code you need in the constructor of your test class: